| Note: Large images and

 normal urinalysis, and no significant burns or trauma may be considered

 for discharge after 6 to 8 h of observation.
+Clinical Pearls 1.
+The low resistance of water

 makes its association with electricity particularly dangerous.
+2. High-risk features include

 high-voltage exposure (>600 V), deep burns, neurologic injury,